-Doing a full time degree alongside working two days a week as a teacher and managing my Borderline Personality Disorder was really hard at times.
+Doing a full time degree alongside working part time as a teacher and managing my Borderline Personality Disorder was really hard at times.
 I thought I would share four tips with you that helped me cross the finish line of my degree.

 1. Disclose if you feel safe enough to do so

 I disclosed my BPD diagnosis once I started the course because I was sure I would be met with support.
 I told my tutors, the academic department and the university support services.
 I didn't think I would be discriminated against, but I felt that if that happened then I was in a strong enough position to challenge that.

 Disclosing enabled me to get extra encouragement from tutors in times of mental health crises and to be granted extensions when needed.
 The amount of time I needed to manage my mental health left me with less time to complete assignments than I otherwise would have done if I didn't have this condition.

 I also wanted to disclose because the course I was on involved a lot of discussion of illness, lived experience and patient testimony.
 The course was a mix of medical professionals and people with an interest in health, disability and illness.
 I wanted to be able to speak freely about my personal experience so as to get the most from the course and the group.